tkuhn/nanobrowser/README.md

 Virtuoso
 --------

 Nanobrowser uses the Virtuoso triple store via its SPARQL endpoint.
+You should use a separate Virtuoso instance for nanobrowser.
+Make sure that the SPARQL endpoint is accessible to nanobrowser but not directly to web users.

 The following commands have to be executed to configure the Virtuoso triple
 store: